-The College has arranged Cooperative agreements with neighboring community colleges to provide opportunities for students to enroll in programs not offered at SSC at the in-district tuition rate.
-Under the provisions of these Cooperative agreements, Chargebacks cannot be approved for study in districts other than those specified in these contractual agreements.
+The College has arranged Cooperative agreements with neighboring community colleges to provide opportunities for students to enroll in career programs not offered at SSC at the in-district tuition rate.
+Under the provisions of these Cooperative agreements, programs for study in districts other than those specified in these contractual agreements cannot be authorized.